-If you can keep tabs on your chinchilla while they are out and about, you are in good shape and have nothing to worry about.
+If you can keep tabs on your chinchilla while it is out and about, you are in good shape and have nothing to worry about.

-Outside of what we have discussed with the pros and cons of owning chinchillas above, I highly recommend just to ensure that you educate yourself before and during the process.
+Outside of what we have discussed with the pros and cons of owning chinchillas above, I highly recommend you just make sure to educate yourself before and during the process.

 Read other posts I have on this site.
 Be active in online communities.

 Well, there you have it, my friends.
-I certainly did my best to display and advertise all the pros and cons you can expect when it comes to owning a chinchilla.
+I certainly did my best to give you all the pros and cons you can expect when it comes to owning a chinchilla.

-In my opinion, the pros dramatically outweigh the cons, and the disadvantages are nowhere near a good reason not to adopt a chinchilla.
+In my opinion, the pros dramatically outweigh the cons.
+And none of the disadvantages are a good reason not to adopt a chinchilla.